 - tightened ligaments or tendons in the foot

-- pressure from a bunion (when your big toe points inward toward your second toe)
+- pressure from a bunion, which is when your big toe points inward toward your second toe

-- having calluses, bunions, or corns (thickened layers of skin caused by prolonged/repeated friction)
+- having calluses, bunions, or corns, which are thickened layers of skin caused by prolonged and repeated friction

 - corns or calluses